hydrowoxy/Calculator/README.md

 # Assorted Calculators

-Some calculators for various math and computer science courses.
+An ongoing personal project to create some calculators for various math and computer science / software engineering courses.